utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 <!-- -->

-> You can add elements to the Private API Network from the API Builder and with the [Postman API](https://www.postman.com/postman/workspace/postman-public-workspace/folder/12959542-b7c02959-88ca-4e2f-9b68-99538eed4533?ctx=documentation).
+> You can add elements to the Private API Network from the workbench and with the [Postman API](https://www.postman.com/postman/workspace/postman-public-workspace/folder/12959542-b7c02959-88ca-4e2f-9b68-99538eed4533?ctx=documentation).

 ### Adding elements in your Private API Network